Injured in a Car Accident?

 Yes.
 According to Minnesota Statute 72A.201 subdivision 6, the insurance company that pays for the loss must also pay the following:

 2. Licenses fees, at least pro-rata, for the unexpired term of the replaced automobile's license;

 Other fees paid incident to the transfer or evidence of ownership of the automobile, at no cost to the insured other than the deductible amount as provided in the policy.

 Will I get a rental car while mine is being repaired?

+Maybe.
 If you carry rental coverage on your own insurance policy, your rental expenses will be covered.
-If you do not carry rental coverage, you are entitled to a rental car from the other driver's automobile insurance, assuming they have insurance and were at fault in the accident.
+If you do not carry rental coverage, you may be entitled to a rental car from the other driver's automobile insurance, assuming they have insurance and were at fault in the accident.
 Most insurance companies deal directly with the rental agency so you need not worry about paying "up front" fees for your car rental after an accident.

 Under some circumstances, you will have to pay for the rental vehicle and then seek reimbursement from the other person's liability carrier.
 Again, this is determined by who is at fault.
 Once your vehicle is repaired, the rental vehicle must be turned back into the rental agency immediately or you will be responsible for any additional charges.

 If my car is considered a total loss, will I be reimbursed for any of the fees I have paid the state for the ownership of my car?

 Yes.
 According to Minnesota Statute 72A.201 subdivision 6 the insurance company that pays for the loss must also pay the following:

 2. Licenses fees-at least pro-rata for the unexpired term of the replaced automobile's license.